 In addition, there are opportunities to enhance your training by participating in projects alongside the core curriculum when you reach the appropriate level.
 These can involve performances with our partner organisations, the London Symphony Orchestra which is resident at the Barbican Centre (our neighbour), the Royal Opera, Wigmore Hall and the BBC.

 Vocal Studies students therefore appear regularly as soloists with the LSO and conductors such as Sir Simon Rattle and Sir Mark Elder, and directors as renowned as Peter Sellars and Dominic Dromgoole, in semi-staged opera and in oratorio.
-Students also perform solo work on BBC Radio in the ‘Total Immersion’ series, give song recitals in the Barbican Hall, in LSO St Luke’s, and at Milton Court Concert Hall, perform song alongside our Associate Artists Alisdair Hogarth/The Prince Consort at Wigmore Hall in our annual Side-by-Side scheme, work on developing new operas with the joint Guidhall/Royal Opera House ‘Opera Maker’s’ programme, and take small roles or covers with the Royal Opera.
+Students also perform solo work on BBC Radio in the ‘Total Immersion’ series, give song recitals in the Barbican Hall, in LSO St Luke’s, and at Milton Court Concert Hall, work on developing new operas with the joint Guidhall/Royal Opera House ‘Opera Maker’s’ programme, and take small roles or covers with the Royal Opera.